-The history of the Celtic Claddagh ring is legendary with the story telling us of how a fishing boat from a Galway village was captured by pirates and the crew taken and sold as slaves.
-One of the crew, Richard Joyce (who was due to be married that very week) was sold to a Turkish Gold Smith.
+The history of the Irish Claddagh ring is legendary with the story telling us of how a fishing boat from a Galway village was captured by pirates and the crew taken and sold as slaves.
+One of the crew, Richard Joyce, (who was due to be married that very week) was sold to a Moorish Goldsmith.
 During his years in captivity he never forgot his love back home and so he made a ring of gold for her which today is known as the Claddagh ring and is famous the world over.

-Wear the Claddagh Ring on the right hand, the crown turned outwards, and it is clear that a love is being considered.
-But when the Celtic Claddagh Ring is worn on the left hand, the crown outwards, the two loves have become inseparable.
+Wear the Claddagh ring on the right hand, the crown turned outwards, and it is clear that a love is being considered.
+But when the Irish Claddagh ring is worn on the left hand, the crown outwards, the two loves have become inseparable.
 How to wear your Claddagh Ring.